Workplace Harassment Quiz Answers: Check Your Knowledge

 Answer: b) Human Resources (HR) department

-7. True or False: Employers are not liable for workplace harassment if they take immediate action to stop it once they become aware of it.
+7. Employers are not liable for workplace harassment if they take immediate action to stop it once they become aware of it.
+True or False.

 Answer: False.
 Employers may still be liable for harassment that occurred in the workplace, even if they take corrective action afterward.